Spanning cycles in random directed graphs: Proof of Theorem

 \subsection{Proof of Theorem~\ref{thmrandprocess} from Theorem~\ref{mainthm}}

-We can now prove Theorem~\ref{thmrandprocess}.
-In the initial set-up of the proof, we follow the explanation at the start of Section~\ref{sec:diprop}, and use the values of $i_0,i_1,i_2$ and $i_3$ in \eqref{iseq}.
+We can now prove Theorem~\ref{thmrandprocess}, which we restate for convenience. \thmrandprocess* In the initial set-up of the proof, we follow the explanation at the start of Section~\ref{sec:diprop}, and use the values of $i_0,i_1,i_2$ and $i_3$ in \eqref{iseq}.
 In the random digraph process $D_0,D_1,\ldots,D_{n(n-1)}$, we condition on the value of $D_{i_0}$, and, for each $i$ with $i_0\leq i\leq i_3$, on the edges in $E(D_i)\setminus E(D_{i_0})$ with at least one vertex in $S$, where $S$ is the set of low in- or out-degree vertices in $D_{i_0}$.
-For each $i$ with $i_1\leq i\leq i_2$, subject to this conditioning, we know which cycles we want to embed into $D_i$ (gathered into the set $\mathcal{C}_i$).
-The main part of the proof consists of showing that, subject to the conditioning, a copy of each such cycle $C$ is very likely to appear in $D_i$ (see Claim~\ref{cl-forunion}).
-Taking a union bound then completes the proof.
+For each $i$ with $i_1\leq i\leq i_2$, subject to the conditioning in the previous sentence, we know which cycles we want to embed into $D_i$ (gathered into the set $\mathcal{C}_i$) as $s_i$ and $t_i$ are determined by this conditioning.
+The main part of the proof consists of showing that, subject to the conditioning, a copy of each such cycle $C$ is very likely to appear in $D_i$ (see Claim~\ref{cl-forunion}), using Theorem~\ref{mainthm}.
+Essentially, the edges revealed in the conditioning allow the bound on the probability of the appearance of a copy of $C\in \mathcal{C}_i$ to be much stronger than the probability a copy of $C$ appears in $D_i$ (see also Section~\ref{sec:guide}).
+Thus, the bound given by Theorem~\ref{mainthm} is strong enough to take a union bound over all the cycles in $\mathcal{C}_i$ (and $i$ with $i_1\leq i\leq i_2$) to complete the proof.

 As highlighted by paragraph titles, the proof that a relevant cycle $C$ is very likely to appear in $D_i$ subject to the conditioning (that is, the proof of Claim~\ref{cl-forunion}) proceeds in the following steps.